 - Sending money to South Korea: How to send money to South Korea from the USA, safely and affordably.

-- Economic snapshot of Mexico: Find out the digital landscape, top commodities and economic insights of South Korea.
+- Economic snapshot of South Korea: Find out the digital landscape, top commodities and economic insights of South Korea.

 Transferring large sums of money to South Korea could have tax implications for both you as the sender, and your recipient.
 The type of tax applied and forms you need to fill out will depend on a number of factors.
 Before making a transfer of $10,000 or more, you and your recipient may want to talk with your respective tax professionals to get the full scope of what needs to be reported and how.